Bandits with Stochastic Experts: Constant Regret, Empirical Experts and Episodes: Introduction

-To motivate the above episodic setting, we take the case of online advertising agencies which are companies that have proprietary ad-recommendation algorithms that place ads for other product companies on newspaper websites based on past \textit{campaigns}.
-In each campaign, the agencies places ads for a specific product of the client (eg, a flagship car, gaming consoles, etc) in order to maximize the click-through rate of users on the newspaper website.
+As a specific example, we take the case of online advertising agencies which are companies that have proprietary ad-recommendation algorithms that place ads for other product companies on newspaper websites based on past \textit{campaigns}.
+In each campaign, the agencies places ads for a specific product of the client (e.g., a flagship car, gaming consoles, etc) in order to maximize the click-through rate of users on the newspaper website.
 At any given time, the agency signs contracts for \textit{new} campaigns with new companies.
 The information about product features and user profiles form the context, whose distribution changes across campaigns due to change in user traffic and updated product line ups.
 This could also cause shifts in user preferences.
 In practice, the agency already has a finite inventory of ad-recommendation models (aka experts, typically logistic models for their very low inference delays of micro-seconds that is mandated by real-time user traffic) from past campaigns.
-On a new campaign, online ad agencies \textit{bid} for slots in news media outlets depending on the profile of the user that visits their website, using these pre-learned experts (see \cite{perlich2014machine,zhang2014optimal}).
-In this setting, agencies only re-learn which experts in their inventory works best (and possibly fine tune) for their new campaign.
+On a new campaign, online ad agencies \textit{bid} for slots in news media outlets depending on the profile of the user that visits their website, using these pre-learned experts (see \cite{perlich2014machine, zhang2014optimal}).
+In this setting, agencies only re-learn which experts in their inventory works best for their new campaign, possibly fine-tuning them across campaigns.
 Our work models this episodic setup, albeit, without fine tuning of experts between campaigns.

+In this paper, we study the contextual bandit problem with stochastic experts in the episodic setting.
+In the single-episode case, we develop an Importance Sampling-based strategy that shares information across experts and provides horizon-independent regret guarantees when expert policies and context distributions are known.
+In the episodic case, we generalize our methods to function with approximate knowledge of these quantities.